ashraff-56/ocr-text-summarizer/Readme.md

 google-generativeai==0.8.1

 See requirements.txt for details.
-Notes
+📋 Notes

-Use clear, high-contrast images for optimal OCR results.
+Use high-contrast images for best OCR results.
-Ensure a valid Google Gemini API key is set in secrets.
+Ensure a valid Gemini API key in secrets.